 Virginia isn’t among the 10 worst states to be poor in, but it ranks in the bottom 10 among all states when it comes public welfare spending.
 The median home list price in the state is the 12th highest among all states as well, which pulls it further down in the rankings.

-Idaho might be among the tougher states to live in if you’re poor, but there’s evidence that things are looking up for a lot of the state’s residents.
-Idaho had the 10th-most improved economy in the country last year.
+Idaho might be among the tougher states to live in if you’re poor, but there’s evidence that things are looking up for a lot of the state’s residents — Idaho had one of the most improved economies in the country last year.

 Alaska’s relative remoteness makes it harder on its poorest residents, with the fifth-highest cost of living in the country.
 That could be what’s driving the state’s property crime rates, which are the third-highest in the country.